Large Language Models for Combinatorial Optimization of Design Structure Matrix: Experiments

 \subsection{Data}

-We curated four DSM cases for experiments, which are categorized into two types following established classifications \cite{Browning2001}: (1) Activity-based DSMs, which represent the input-output relationships among tasks or activities within a project; and (2) Parameter-based DSMs, which illustrate the precedence and interdependencies among design parameters.
+We collected four DSM cases for experiments, which are categorized into two types following established classifications \cite{Browning2001}: (1) Activity-based DSMs, which represent the input-output relationships among tasks or activities within a project; and (2) Parameter-based DSMs, which illustrate the precedence and dependencies among design parameters.

 For activity-based DSMs, we collected two cases:

 \begin{itemize} \item The Unmanned Combat Aerial Vehicle (UCAV) DSM includes 12 conceptual design activities conducted at Boeing \cite{Browning1998}. \item The Microfilm Cartridge DSM was derived from Kodak’s Cheetah project and consists of 13 major development tasks \cite{Eppinger2016}. \end{itemize}